Here's the 'Wordle' answer for today

 - READ MORE: Why ‘Wordle’ is all over your timeline

+The Wordle answer for today (puzzle 254 on March 1) is Rupee.

-The Wordle answer for today (puzzle 253 on February 28) is Choke.
+The Wordle answer for yesterday (puzzle 253 on February 28) was Choke.

 If you’d like some tips at being better at Wordle, lots of it can come down to the word you choose to open with.
 Your first guess won’t be a winner every time, but opening with a guess that includes several vowels can improve your chances of narrowing down the correct answer early.